devoftheweb/memstore-eng/README.md

 ## Installation 🎉

-1. Clone the repository or download the source code.
+1. Clone the repository or download the source code: `git clone giturl`
-2. Ensure you have Python 3.x installed.
+2. Ensure you have Python 3.x installed: `python --version`
-3. Navigate to the project directory in your terminal.
+3. Navigate to the project directory in your terminal: `cd path/to/repo`
 4. Run the server and client as described in the Usage section below.

 ## Usage 💎